VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Introduction

+We create a prototype implementation of \sys that extends the existing FL framework, NVFlare~\cite{roth2022nvidia}, to execute individual FL tasks, which carry out data transformations in an FL training job, inside exclaves. \sys achieves this without requiring changes to the FL jobs or the framework implementation.
+Since our exclave design requires minor changes to proprietary TEE firmware, we implement a variant of our exclave design on AMD SEV-SNP using its virtual TPM feature, thus offering similar performance characteristics but slightly weaker security guarantees.

-We implement a prototype of \sys using confidential computing hardware and services on the Azure cloud environment~\cite{russinovich2021toward}.
-Our experiments show that \sys can provide verifiable claims such that the FL model was trained with the correct algorithms and datasets with low overhead: the execution of the FL training job within exclaves and the generation of runtime attestation proofs increases training time for compute-intensive models such as VGG9, BERT, and GPT-2 by less than 10\% compared to a baseline without exclaves.
+Our experiments show that \sys can provide verifiable claims such that the FL model was trained with the correct algorithms and datasets with low overhead: the execution of the FL training job within exclaves and the generation of runtime attestation proofs reduces training throughput by less than 12\% compared to a baseline without exclaves.